Clinical Director

 CBA’s are self-regulated professionals and are a qualifying member of the National Alliance of Self Regulating Health Professionals (NASRHP).
 CBA’s are therefore required to abide by the ABA Australia Code of Ethical Practice and maintain their certification with ongoing professional development.
 In the future, we will work to ensure that CBAs are recognised professionals in the wider Australian education and disability sectors, including the by the NDIS.

-All Behaviour Consultants at Super Kids are CBAs, which is the minimum level of competency of an ABA professional that should be supervising your child’s ABA programs.
-Learn more about our highly experienced and qualified clinical team here
+At Super Kids, all our behavior consultants are BCBAs or CBAs, which we believe is the minimum level of competency needed to supervise your child’s ABA program.
+Learn more about our highly qualified clinical team here.

 If you still want to learn more about a BCBA vs a CBA please visit the following websites: